joelStarr-Avalos/Ada-County-IT-React-Project/README.md

 # Overview
 This is a basic React app created for Ada County IT deptartment, GIS team.
-It is built on top of project created with npm create-react-app
+It is built on top of the project created with npm create-react-app

 # Usage
 Follow below instructions for booting running the app via npm.
 After opening your browser to [http://localhost:3000](http://localhost:3000), you can select between the Reverse Text component and